MESIRD/mesird.github.io/_posts/2016-06-07-effective-objective-c.md

 ---
 layout: post
-title:  "simple intro to git"
+title:  "Effective Objective-C 2.0"
 date:   2016-06-07 10:45:10 +0800
 author: "mesird"
 ---

-#Effective Objective-C 2.0
+# Effective Objective-C 2.0
 1. **Familiarize yourself with Objective-C’s Roots**
     - method calling is based on messaging
     - Objective-C object is stored on Heap whereas struct object as basic type data is stored on Stack